mindspore-ai/mindspore/model_zoo/research/nlp/dscnn/README.md

   'log_interval': 100           # logging interval
   'ckpt_path': 'train_outputs'  # the location where checkpoint and log will be saved 'ckpt_interval': 100          # save ckpt_interval
+  'device_target': 'Ascend'    # device target used to train or evaluate the dataset.
+  'amp_level': 'O3'             # amp level for the mix precision training
   ```

 - config for DS-CNN and evaluation parameters of Speech commands dataset version 1